 The documents sent by the Council in support of its denial were similar to those used in tripping accidents, and are very different to anything road accident claims handlers normally see.

-Fortunately, Daniel Fitzsimmons is an experienced APIL litigator who is trained in all aspects of personal injury accident claims, so was quickly able to interpret the records sent by the Council.
+Fortunately, Daniel Fitzsimmons is a Chartered Legal Executive and member of the Association of Personal Injury Lawyers.
+He is trained in all aspects of personal injury accident claims, so was quickly able to interpret the records sent by the Council.

 He noted that the Local Authority used a system of quarterly walking inspections, where a trained inspector was to inspect and report any defects.